The Missouri Method

 The Global Journalist covers global issues and the challenges to a free press around the world.
 It is a converged newsroom producing digital, broadcast, print and mobile content for local and global audiences.

-KBIA is mid-Missouri’s NPR affiliate.
-Students produce stories with audio, video and text for the website while also producing traditional radio newscasts.
+KBIA-FM is mid-Missouri’s NPR-member station.
+Students produce stories with audio, video and text for the website while also producing traditional radio newscasts and long-form stories.
 The station is owned by the University of Missouri and is one of the most successful public radio stations in the nation.

 Radio-television and convergence journalism students cover events, write stories and air newscasts on KBIA.
-Students work under the direction of faculty members who are professional broadcasters.
+Students work under the direction of faculty and staff members who also work alongside students as professional broadcasters.
 KBIA carries programming from Public Radio International and other providers.
-The station serves a 70-mile listening area, which includes more than 40,000 listeners in 14 counties and Kirksville.
+The station serves a 70-mile listening area, which includes more than 40,000 listeners in 14 counties.

 KOMU-TV is the only university-owned commercial television station and major network affiliate in the United States that uses its newsroom as a working lab for students.
 It reaches 40,000 homes in 15 mid-Missouri counties.
 KOMU is affiliated with both NBC and CNN.